-- Add the cream to the pan and stir.
+- Add the cream and the sorrel to the pan and stir.
 Let thicken slightly.
+Allow the sorrel to wilt completely.
 Do not reduce or thicken too much.
 You want a thin sauce with a light taste.

 - Pour the sorrel sauce into a deep plate and divide the shrimp over it.